 Watch new Fernie ski film, Ascent to Powder - Tale of a Ski Town

 The magnificent peaks of the Lizard Range in the BC Rocky Mountains tower over alpine bowls, valleys and perfectly gladed tree runs.
 The deep powder of Island Lake Cat Skiing has become a thing of legend - producing some amazing images and film throughout the years.
-Industry leaders like Scot Schmidt and Craig Kelly were past shareholders and helped form a philosophy of ultimate backcountry ski and snowboard experiences.
+Industry leaders including Scot Schmidt and Craig Kelly helped form a philosophy of ultimate backcountry ski and snowboard experiences as shareholders and regular skiers at the lodge.

 The lodge is at the elevation of 4600 ft.
 The skiing starts as high as 7000 ft.
 The Island Lake experience includes breathtaking bowls, exciting tree runs or gentle rolling slopes with a variety of aspects and pitches.
 The ski day generally consists of 8-12 runs, approx. 12,000-15,000 vertical feet depending on the ability level of each group.
 Breakfast starts at 7am in the Tamarack Dining Room.
 You will be on the mountain from approximately 9:00am to 4:00pm.
 After skiing there will be après-ski in the Bear Lodge bar then dinner at 7:30pm.